domainersuitedev/delicious-api/RSS and JSON feeds.md

 ## What are Delicious Feeds?

 For most pages within Delicious, there are associated read-only data feeds for bookmarks and other information displayed in a browser.
-These feeds come in several formats -- including [RSS](http://en.wikipedia.org/wiki/RSS_(protocol)) and [JSON](http://json.org) -- and offer windows onto what\u2019s going on at Delicious that you can use in news readers, blogs, or your own third-party applications.
+These feeds come in several formats -- including [RSS](http://en.wikipedia.org/wiki/RSS_(protocol)) and [JSON](http://json.org) -- and offer windows onto what’s going on at Delicious that you can use in news readers, blogs, or your own third-party applications.

 ## What is RSS?

 RSS is a format used by many news sites and blogs to publish content on the web.
 Using RSS to publish content enables [news readers](http://www.opencommunity.co.uk/vienna2.php) and [personalized start pages](http://my.yahoo.com) to pull new stuff all into one place.
 Applications that understand RSS can do the footwork and provide a one-stop shop to help readers keep on top of things without needing to surf all over the web in person.

 Accordingly, Delicious offers links to companion RSS feeds on most Profile pages to help you keep track of links from other users.
-Look for the \u201crss\u201d link just under a user\u2019s profile picture.
+Look for the “rss” link just under a user’s profile picture.

 In addition, many web browsers -- such as [Firefox](http://www.mozilla.org/en-US/firefox/livebookmarks.html) and [Internet Explorer](http://windows.microsoft.com/en-NZ/windows-vista/Using-feeds-RSS) -- automatically detect RSS feeds associated with pages and offer convenient ways to subscribe.